 A bridge brings us across the AP-2 or Northeast Highway.
 To our left we see the Hotel Cruzanzana.
 Continue parallel to the N-II, which is on our left.
 3 kilometres from the bridge we cross the N-II through a tunnel and climb to the right to find a path and continue walking parallel to N-II, but now it is on our right.
 Keep straight ahead, at times going a little away from the N-II, but always in sight of it.
 We pass a petrol station and continue straight.
 A line of electricity poles serves as a guide.

 We reach the end of the plateau and Fraga lies before us in the valley of the river Cinca.
-We have arrived at an abandoned petrol station and are back to the N-II.
-We continue along the side of the N-II and soon take a road to the left which will bring us away from the N-II.
-It stays on the plateau, while the N-II goes down to the Cinca valley.
+We continue on the side of the N-II.
+After the El Ventorrillo restaurant, we take a path to the left that separate us from the N-II and keep us at the height of the plateau, letting the N-II sink into the Cinca valley.
 Our road divides: take the right, leaving the left next to an electricity tower.
 The road provides a magnificent view of the valley.
 Passing a small stone building we again find a fork in the road at the foot of an electricity tower; we take the right, downhill.
 A yellow arrow on the left reminds us we are still going “against the current”.

 We make our way by a sharp descent.
 Just before we reach the plain, our road ends in another one, which we take to our left.
 We continue straight on for approximately 200 meters and turn right on another road that starts here and descends to